Welcome to the Operate in the Private group. We have set up this website specifically for listeners of the Know Your Rights group radio show –

 http://www.knowyourrightsgroup.com.au/radio-show/ – and attendees of their live events.
 We are here to assist those who want to find out more about trusts, private foundations and self managed superannuation funds.

-We set up the following structures that may be of benefit to you, depending on your specific financial situation:
+The following structures may be of benefit to you, depending on your specific financial situation:

 Trusts – Used primarily for asset protection

 Private Foundations – Used primarily to operate your business “in the private” with no tax obligations

 SMSF – Used primarily to take control of your own superannuation and retirement funds